bcchen52/p5_AIS/README.md

-# Task Manager for People by AIS
+# Task Manager for People by AI